Synchronizing the configuration (and settings that are not synchronized)

 - The dynamic weighted load balancing thresholds and high and low watermarks.

-In addition licenses are not synchronized since each FortiGate must be licensed separately.
-This includes FortiCloud activation and FortiClient licensing, and entering a license key if you purchased more than 10 Virtual Domains (VDOMS).
+In addition licenses are not synchronized since FortiGate must be licensed separately.
+This includes FortiCloud activationand FortiClien licensing, and entering a license key if you purchased more than 10 Virtual Domains (VDOMS).
+FortiToken licenses can be added at any time because they are synchronized to all cluster members.